i

 Co-parenting A Special Needs Child

 Children can bring out the best and worst in parents, and when that child has special needs, it can be a struggle to address those needs unless the parents are aligned.
 A change in the family system should not interfere with the care of a child, but in the real world, this can be a challenge that many families face, particularly when that child may have needs that last into adulthood.
-The way to co-parent a child with special needs doesnt vary too much from co-parenting any child - try to reach an agreement about issues like communication, education, vacations, and health, and memorialize that agreement in writing.
+The way to co-parent a child with special needs does not vary too much from co-parenting any child - try to reach an agreement about issues like communication, education, vacations, and health, and memorialize that agreement in writing.
 But there are some issues that can arise in the special needs context that require particular attention.

 What is the Special Need of the Child?